-The media coordinator, or a member of the coordinator's staff, will be asked to coordinate all press conferences, including any conducted before the start of championship play.
-For all formal press conferences, the media coordinator should produce name (table) tents to place on the dais/riser to identify coaches and student-athletes.
+The media coordinator, or a member of the coordinator's staff, shall attend all press conferences, including any conducted before the start of championship play.
+A media coordinator can decide to have a prechampionship news conference if the number of media or interest in the championship warrants it.
+If a formal press conference will be held, the media coordinator should produce name (table) tents to place on the dais/riser to identify coaches and student-athletes.